Multifamily resident retention

 • Set Clear Expectations: Communicate event details through your apartment newsletter, including time and location, in advance.

-• Get Feedback: After events, gather feedback to improve future activities and show that you value residents’ input.
+• Get Feedback: Gather feedback to improve future activities after events and show that you value residents’ input.

 By hosting simple, low-cost events and addressing concerns promptly, you’ll foster a welcoming environment that encourages residents to stay and feel part of the community.